 - Monitors patient condition by observing physical and mental condition, intake and output, and exercise.

 - Recording client information and notifying the supervising nurse of changes to the client’s condition

 - Replacing bandages and sterile dressings and monitoring wound healing.

 - Helping with medical equipment

-- Helps patients care for themselves by teaching use of cane or walker, special utensils to eat, special techniques and equipment for personal hygiene.
+- Helps patients care for themselves by teaching the use of a cane or walker, special utensils to eat, special techniques and equipment for personal hygiene.

 - Helps family members care for the patient by teaching appropriate ways to lift, turn, and re-position the patient.

-As well as being trained to check pulse, temperature, respiration, help with braces or artificial limbs and perform a number of skilled nursing duties, our HHAs can also help with specific in-home care needs related to:
+As well as being trained to check pulse, temperature, respiration, help with braces or artificial limbs and perform several skilled nursing duties, our HHAs can also help with specific in-home care needs related to: